Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/optimizing-bossroom.md

 Object pooling is a creational design pattern that pre-instantiates all required objects before gameplay.
 It removes the need to create new objects or destroy old ones while the game runs.
 It creates a set amount of GameObjects before the game’s runtime and inactivates or activates the required GameObjects, effectively recycling the GameObject and never destroying it.

-You can use object pooling to optimize both networked and non-networked games by lowering the burden placed on the CPU by pooling GameObjects before gameplay starts instead of having to rapidly create and destroy them.
+You can use object pooling to optimize both networked and non-networked games by lowering the burden placed on the CPU and reudcing expensive memory allocations by pooling GameObjects before gameplay starts instead of having to rapidly create and destroy them.

 See [Object pooling](../../advanced-topics/object-pooling.md).